Secret Martial Art of Tsugaru — Since the Edo Period

 (4) Request for cooperation in information gathering

-We ask for your understanding and cooperation regarding the collection of information.
+We ask for your understanding and cooperation.
 We are looking for:

-• Information on viewing the 1966 NHK drama "Ohanahan" or the Shochiku movie version.
-We have info that many members of our style appeared in it.
+6. Information on viewing the 1966 NHK drama "Ohanahan" or the Shochiku movie version.
+Many members of our style are believed to have appeared in it.